 Use these tips and recommendations to efficiently protect your Microsoft Hyper-V environment using Barracuda Backup.

-Barracuda Backup provides three methods to protect your virtual environment:
+Barracuda Backup provides two methods to protect your virtual environment:

 - Host-based (Agentless) protection;